fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHubAuthorizationRule.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmEventHubAuthorizationRule** cmdlet updates the specified authorization rule on the given Event Hub.
+The **Set-AzureRmEventHubAuthorizationRule** cmdlet updates the specified authorization rule on the specified Event Hub.

 ## EXAMPLES

-### Example 1
+### Example 1: Update a specific authorization rule on an Event Hub
 ```
-PS C:\> Set-AzureRmEventHubAuthorizationRule -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -EventHubName MyEventHubName -AuthorizationRuleName MyAuthRuleName -Rights @("Manage")
+PS C:\> Set-AzureRmEventHubAuthorizationRule -ResourceGroupName "MyResourceGroupName" -NamespaceName "MyNamespaceName" -EventHubName "MyEventHubName" -AuthorizationRuleName "AuthRule002" -Rights @("Manage")
 ```

-Updates the authorization rule `MyAuthRuleName` to grant **Manage** rights to the Event Hub `MyEventHubName`, scoped by the namespace `MyNamespaceName`.
+This command updates the authorization rule named AuthRule002 to grant **Manage** rights to the Event Hub named MyEventHubName that is scoped by the namespace named MyNamespaceName.

 ## PARAMETERS